Jeevan Mendis

 Balapuwaduge Manukulasuriya Amith Jeevan Mendis (ජීවන් මෙන්ඩිස්; born 15 January 1983) is a former Sri Lankan professional cricketer, who played limited over internationals.
 An all-rounder who bowls leg spin, Mendis has represented Sri Lanka in the 2012 World Twenty20 and 2015 World Cup.
 Domestically, he plays for Tamil Union in Sri Lanka, and he has also played for Derbyshire in England during 2017.
-Mendis announced his retirement from international cricket on 28 December 2021.
+Mendis announced his retirement from international cricket on 28 December 2021 and migrated to Australia.

 Youth career

 Mendis was born in Colombo and went to S. Thomas' College, Mount Lavinia.
 A left-handed batsman, he debuted in 2000/01 and the following season captained the Under-19 team to victory in a one-day game.
 He represented the Sri Lankan A side in 2005.
 He held the best bowling figures in U19 Cricket World Cup history where he recorded 7/20 v Zimbabwe U19's until his record was surpassed by Australia's Jason Ralston (7/19) at the 2018 Under-19 Cricket World Cup, which was then surpassed in the same tournament by Ralston's compatriot Lloyd Pope (who took 8/35).
 He is the only Sri Lankan to pick up a 7 wicket haul in an U19 match.